These eco friendly barn conversions will make you want to leave the city forever!

 2. The Ancient Party Barn

-This is a story of resurrection: a renovation and transformation of a rustic eighteenth-century threshing barn into a beautiful living space.
+This is a story of resurrection.
+A renovation and transformation of a rustic eighteenth-century threshing barn into a beautiful living space.

-The Ancient Party Barn is an award-winning project by London-based firm Liddicoat & Goldhill.
-Situated amidst green, rolling hills in rural Kent, South England, the holiday retreat and design studio belongs to clients who adore collecting reclaimed architectural artifacts—and as such, is equal parts home and gallery.
 In the architects’ words, we’re talking about a “playful reworking of historic agricultural buildings for residential use.”
-Along these lines, the Ancient Party Barn incorporates many of its predecessor’s old elements, either intact or refurbished, to emphasize functionality and a barn-like aesthetic and character.
+Along these lines, the Ancient Party Barn incorporates many of its predecessor’s old elements, to emphasise functionality and a barn-like aesthetic and character.

 The barn can be kept closed to protect against “rolling Channel mists.”
 Or, it can open itself up to the world.
-Hidden behind a custom awning bifold door and replacing the barn doors are two massive rotating windows that open, thus exposing its innards to plenty of natural light and lush countryside views.
+Hidden behind a custom awning bifold door and replacing the barn doors are two massive rotating windows that open, exposing its innards to plenty of natural light and lush countryside views.

 3. The Barn at Critter Creek